xfdywy/xiaoshujiang/Reinforcement Learning topic.md

 ## Variance Reduction

 ### Variance Reduction in PG
-control variable provide a framework to combine model base and model free method together with the variance reduction issue
+control variable provides a framework to combine model base and model free method together with the variance reduction issue

 ## Model Based